Introduction of Yi Mu Cao:Motherwort Herb or Herba Leonuri.

 Brief introduction: The herb Herba Leonuri is the dried aerial part of Leonurus heterophyllus Sweet, used (1).to activate blood flow and regulate the menstrual discharge in cases of menstrual disorders, and (2).as a diuretic in cases of nephritic edema.
 The herb is commonly known as Herba Leonuri, Motherwort Herb, Yì Mǔ Cǎo.

-Botanical source: Herbal classic book defined the herb Motherwort as the whole herb of the Lamiaceae family plant species (1).Leonurus japonicus Houtt.
+Botanical source: Herbal classic book defined the herb Motherwort as the whole herb of the Lamiaceae family plant species (1).Leonurus artemisia (Lour.)
+S.Y.Hu.
 Other famous herbal classics defined the herb Motherwort as the whole herb of the Lamiaceae family plant species (1).
-Leonurus japonicus Houtt., or (2).
+Leonurus artemisia (Lour.)
+S.Y.Hu., (2).
 Leonurus sibiricus L., or (3).
 Leonurus cardiaca L. They are plants of the Leonurus genus, Lamiaceae family(Labiatae, mint family) of the Tubiflorae order.
 These 3 commonly used species are introduced:

-Ecological Environment: The Leonurus japonicus Houtt. grows in farmland, roadside, stream, or grassland hillsides, especially in the sunny zone, at areas with altitude up to 3,000 meters above sea level.
-Geographical distribution: This species is mainly distributed in many provinces of China, other areas of Asia include Cambodia, and is also distributed to North America and South America, Europe, and africa.
+Ecological Environment: Leonurus artemisia Lour.
+S.Y.Hu grows on ridges of fields, roadsides, stream sides, or grassland on hillsides, especially in the sunny zone, in areas at altitudes up to 3,000 meters above sea level.
+This species is mainly distributed in China, and south areas of Asia, and is also distributed to North America and South America, Europe, and other areas.

-Growth characteristics: The plant Leonurus japonicus Houtt prefers a warm and humid climate, and can be cultivated in the area below the altitude of 1,000 meters above sea level.
-The soil requirements are not strict, but the sandy loam is with sunshine, fertile and good drainage is suitable for cultivation.
+Growth characteristics: The plant Leonurus artemisia Lour.
+S.Y.Hu prefers a warm and moist climate, and can be cultivated in the area at altitudes below 1,000 meters above sea level.
+Its soil requirements are not strict, it is appropriate to choose a sunny field, fertile sandy loam with good drainage for cultivation.

-Motherwort Herb:herb photo Characters of herbs: Fresh motherwort: In the seedling stage, there is no stem, basal leaves are round and heart-shaped, 5~9 lobed, and each lobe has 2~3 blunt teeth.
-At the early stage of flowering, the stem is square column-shaped, the upper part is multi-branched, and the four sides are concave into longitudinal grooves, with a length of 30~60 cm and a diameter of 0.2~0.5 cm.
-The surface is turquoise, the texture of the herb is fresh and tender, with a pith in the middle of the fracture surface.
-The leaves are opposite, petiolate; The leaves are turquoise, fresh and tender, the texture is fresh and tender, and they have juice when kneaded; The lower stem leaves are palmately 3-lobed, the upper leaves are pinnately or shallowly divided into 3 pieces, and the lobes are whole or with a few serrations.
+dried herb segments of Motherwort Herb Characters of herbs: Fresh motherwort: In the seedling stage, there is no stem, basal leaves are round and cordate, 5~9 lobed, and each lobe has 2~3 blunt teeth.
+At the early stage of flowering, the stem is square column-shaped, the upper part is many-branched, and the four sides are concave into longitudinal grooves, 30~60 cm long, and 0.2~0.5 cm in diameter.
+The surface is turquoise, and the texture of the herb is fresh and tender, with a pith in the middle of the fracture surface.
+The leaves are opposite, petiolate; The leaves are turquoise, fresh, and tender, the texture is fresh and tender, and has juice when kneaded; The lower stem leaves are palmately 3-lobed, the upper leaves are pinnately or shallowly 3-parted, and the lobes are entire or with a few serrations.
 The herb has a slight odor, it tastes slightly bitter.

 Pharmacological actions: ①.exciting effect on the uterus of various animals and can increase the frequency and amplitude of uterine contraction; ②.increase coronary flow and slow heart rate; ③.improve the microcirculation disorder and inhibit the experimental thrombosis; ④.improve kidney function, make urine volume increase significantl; ⑤.inhibiting dermatophytes.